AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Results

 \paragraph{6x6 Othello}

-Table \ref{tab:winrate_Othello66} shows the win, the loss, and the draw rates of AlphaDDAs and the AI agents for 6x6 Othello.
-The win rates of AlphaDDA1 against AlphaZero, MCTS1, MCTS2, and Minimax are 0.525, 0.45, 0.4, and 0.525, respectively.
-These results show that AlphaDDA1 is on par with AlphaZero, MCTS1, MCTS2, and Minimax.
-AlphaDDA1 defeats Random.
-These results show that AlphaDDA1 can adjust its skill to AlphaZero, MCTS,1 MCTS2, and Minimax.
+Table \ref{tab:winrate_Othello66} shows the win, loss, and draw rates of AlphaDDAs and the AI agents for 6x6 Othello.
+The win-loss-draw rate is calculated through 100 games with each AI (50 games when AlphaDDA is the first player and 50 games when AlphaDDA is the second player).

+AlphaDDA1 is on par with MCTS3.
+AlphaDDA1 is weaker than AlphaZero and MCTS1 but can adjust its skill against the opponent.
+AlphaDDA1 is stronger than MCTS2, MCTS4, and Minimax1 but can adjust its skill against the opponents.
+AlphaDDA1 defeats Minimax2 and Random.
+These results show that AlphaDDA1 can adjust its skill to AlphaZero, MCTS1, MCTS2, MCTS3, MCTS4, and Minimax1.

-AlphaDDA2 is on a par with AlphaZero, MCTS2, and Minimax because the loss rates of AlphaDDA2 against MCTS2 and Minimax are 0.525, 0.425, and 0.55, respectively.
-AlphaDDA2 is a little weaker than MCTS1, but it can adjust its skill to MCTS1.
-AlphaDDA2 is too strong against Random.
-These results suggest that AlphaDDA2 can adjust its skill with AlphaZero, MCTS1, MCTS2, and Minimax.
+AlphaDDA2 is on par with MCTS3.
+AlphaDDA2 is weaker than MCTS1 but adjusts its skill to the opponent.
+AlphaDDA2 is stronger than MCTS2, MCTS4, and Minimax1 but can adjust its skill to the opponents.
+AlphaDDA2 defeats Minimax2 and Random.
+These results suggest that AlphaDDA2 can adjust its skill to MCTS1, MCTS2, MCTS3, MCTS4, and Minimax1.

-AlphaDDA3 is defeated by AlphaZero, MCTS1, and MCTS2.
-AlphaDDA3 is on a par with Minimax and Random.
-AlphaDDA3 can adjust its skill to Minimax and Random.
+AlphaDDA3 is defeated by AlphaZero, MCTS1, MCTS2, MCTS3, and MCTS4.
+AlphaDDA3 is on par with Random.
+AlphaDDA3 is weaker than Minimax1 but can adjust its skill against the opponent.
+AlphaDDA3 is stronger than Minimax2 but has a chance to draw against the opponent.
+Thus, AlphaDDA3 adjusts its skill to Minimax1 and Random.

+Table \ref{tab:winrate_Othello66_first} and \ref{tab:winrate_Othello66_second} show the win, loss, and draw rates of AlphaDDAs against the AI agents for 6x6 Othello when AlphaDDAs are the first and the second players, respectively.
+These win-loss-draw rates are calculated through 50 games with each AI.
+AlphaDDA1 for the first player is slightly stronger than MCTS2.
+AlphaDDA1 for the first player defeats Minimax1.
+AlphaDDA1 for the second player loses against AlphaZero but draws against AlphaZero with a probability of 0.3.
+These results show that AlphaDDA1 for the first player does not adjust its skill to Minimax1.
+AlphaDDA2 for the second player adjust its skill to AlphaZero.
+AlphaDDA3 for the first player defeats against Minimax2.
+This result shows that AlphaDDA3 for the first player does not adjust its skill against Minimax2.

 \paragraph{Othello}